woman in white dress dancing on stage Personal Connection With Your Character

 Because most actors underestimate how important it is.
 Even if they know they need concentration, they may not understand why it’s important or how to train it.
 Even if they know all that, the number of actors that actually put regular work into building up their concentration is absolutely tiny.

 All you need to do to get ahead of the game is simply turn up for yourself on a regular basis and practice using the skills you need to use in your acting.
-It’s really that simple
+It’s really that simple.

 2. Building Your Confidence